 Numerous studies have demonstrated that Didactic Group Therapy works in drug rehab settings and elsewhere.
 A 1998 Project Match Research Group study of various treatment methods for alcoholism found that treatment plans which included a didactic component led to decreased drinking, less instances of depression and improved liver function.
 In other settings, didactic instruction has helped overweight individuals achieve weight loss, shaving more than 10 pounds in six weeks, according to the Journal of Behavior Therapy and Experimental Psychiatry.
 Cigarette smokers, too, have found success in kicking the habit with the aid of didactic therapy.

 Many states have turned to Didactic Group Therapy when it comes to prosecuting drunk drivers — classroom type sessions are frequently required before DUI arrestees can regain driving privileges.
 In these classes, DUI offenders perform various workbook exercises and learn, among other things, the many different ways that alcohol abuse damages the body’s vital organs.

-Didactic group therapy is proven, successful and one of the many advanced treatment techniques you’ll find at American Addiction Centers.
-Call us today at 877-417-6237.
+Didactic therapy is proven, successful and one of the many advanced treatment techniques you’ll find at American Addiction Centers.
+Call us today at 877-640-1943.

 No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find the best source for Didactic Therapy.
 We also offer many affordable self pay options for obtaining Didactic Therapy.